devicetree-org/devicetree-specification/source/introduction.rst

   devicetrees.
 * Chapter :ref:`chapter-device-bindings` describes device bindings for certain classes of devices and specific device types.
-* Chapter :ref:`chapter-fdt-structure` specifies the physical structure of devicetrees.
+* Chapter :ref:`chapter-fdt-structure` specifies the DTB encoding of devicetrees.
+* Chapter :ref:`chapter-devicetree-source-format` specifies the DTS source language.

 **Conventions Used in this Document**